Language selection

 WxT Language switcher

-High-Frequency Electricity Data: Downloader Tool (Beta)
+High-Frequency Electricity Data: Visualization Tool (Beta)

-Developed by the Canadian Center for Energy Information (CCEI) in collaboration with Natural Resources Canada and the Canada Energy Regulator, the HFED downloader uses web scraping to gather publicly-available electricity data from provincial and territorial utilities across Canada.
+Developed by the Canadian Center for Energy Information (CCEI) in collaboration with Natural Resources Canada and the Canada Energy Regulator, HFED uses web scraping to gather publicly-available electricity data from provincial and territorial utilities across Canada.
 These data are then consolidated into a standardized central database for easy access and analysis, including historical data for select provinces, and new data points are added as they become available.

 Start of visual interactive dashboard